 Self-harm is a way to cope with intense feelings, whether it’s used as a release or as a distraction, and turn to self-harm to allow you to focus on a different feeling: pain.
 You may find that you don’t have any support around you and are looking for a way to cope on your own.

 Although self-harm is an extremely unhealthy coping strategy, it works, however, the benefits are short-lived, you’ll find yourself feeling either numb or the same negative feelings you tried to get away from, leading you to self-harm again.

-e mild whereas others are more extreme.
+Some forms are mild whereas others are more extreme.

 There are several behaviours, which can be classed, as self-harm: